Genez-io/genezio-landing-page/deployment-platform/content/posts/implement_newsletter_on_static_websites_with_mailchimp_or_hubspot.md

 ## Deploy your Backend

-Now that everything is configured, it's time to deploy the application to the Genezio cloud with just one straightforward command.
+Now that everything is configured, it's time to deploy the application to the DeployApps cloud with just one straightforward command.
 Run this command in the root folder of your project:

 ```bash